-This multi-benefit project would also increase hydraulic efficiency under the Pescadero Creek Road bridge and alleviate chronic flooding that disconnects the town from its main egress and access route as well as its emergency services.
-Dredging sediment from the historic Butano Creek channel would reduce risks to the community associated with flooding at Pescadero Creek Road.
-The Project would reuse the dredged sediment to fill low spots in Butano Marsh, which have been identified as key contributors to degraded water quality (see Section 5.3.5 for additional information on this topic), and would improve the likelihood of salmonid survival.
+5 This multi-benefit project would also increase hydraulic efficiency under the Pescadero Creek 6 Road bridge and alleviate chronic flooding that disconnects the town from its main egress 7 and access route as well as its emergency services.
+Dredging sediment from the historic 8 Butano Creek channel would reduce risks to the community associated with flooding at 9 Pescadero Creek Road.
+The Project would reuse the dredged sediment to fill low spots in 10 Butano Marsh, which have been identified as key contributors to degraded water quality (see Section 5.3.5 for additional information on this topic), and would improve the likelihood of 11 12 salmonid survival.
 Chapter 2 provides additional detail about the Project.

-The Project is being funded by the California Department of Parks and Recreation (State Parks), National Oceanic and Atmospheric Administration's (NOAA) Coastal Resilience Grants program, and the County of San Mateo (County).
+13The Project is being funded by the California Department of Parks and Recreation (State14Parks), National Oceanic and Atmospheric Administration's (NOAA) Coastal Resilience15Grants program, and the County of San Mateo (County).

-1.2 Project Location
+16 1.2 Project Location

-The Project is primarily located along Butano Creek within Butano Marsh, the southern portion of the Pescadero Marsh Natural Preserve, which is near the Pacific Coast of San Mateo County and just west of the community of Pescadero.
-The majority of the Project area is downstream (north) of Pescadero Creek Road extending to the State Route 1 bridge crossing over Pescadero Lagoon.
-The southern portion of the Project is located just upstream (south) of Pescadero Creek Road along Butano Creek and on private agricultural land to the east of the creek.
-Figure 1 shows the Project vicinity and Figure 2 shows a larger scale map of the Project area and greater Pescadero Marsh Natural Preserve.
-Butano Creek drains from the Santa Cruz Mountains through forested and agricultural land, crosses under Pescadero Creek Road, and into Butano Marsh before its confluence with Pescadero Creek at Pescadero Lagoon, which then flows to the Pacific Ocean.
-For the purposes of the IS, and as shown in Figure 2, the primary areas that would be affected by the Project include:
+17 The Project is primarily located along Butano Creek within Butano Marsh, the southern portion of the Pescadero Marsh Natural Preserve, which is near the Pacific Coast of San Mateo 18 19 County and just west of the community of Pescadero.
+The majority of the Project area is 20 downstream (north) of Pescadero Creek Road extending to the State Route 1 bridge crossing 21 over Pescadero Lagoon.
+The southern portion of the Project is located just upstream (south) 22 of Pescadero Creek Road along Butano Creek and on private agricultural land to the east of 23 the creek.
+Figure 1 shows the Project vicinity and Figure 2 shows a larger scale map of the 24 Project area and greater Pescadero Marsh Natural Preserve.
+Figure 3 shows representative 25 photos of the Project area.
+Butano Creek drains from the Santa Cruz Mountains through forested and agricultural land, crosses under Pescadero Creek Road, and into Butano Marsh 26 27 before its confluence with Pescadero Creek at Pescadero Lagoon, which then flows to the 28 Pacific Ocean.
+For the purposes of the IS/MND, and as shown in Figure 2, the primary areas 29 that would be affected by the Project include:

-- Butano Creek (or Butano Creek channel): This is the historic alignment of the creek that is reflected in both the 1854 maps and aerial photos from the 1920's onward. - Butano Channel: This is not the same as Butano Creek channel.
-It is the waterway that was excavated by State Parks in the 1990's and traverses through Butano Marsh to the west of Butano Creek. - Upper Butano Marsh: This is the southeastern, upstream region of Butano Marsh that is bordered by Pescadero Creek Road to the south and east. - Middle Butano Marsh: This is the middle region of Butano Marsh. - Lower Butano Marsh: This is the northern, downstream portion of Butano Marsh which is bordered by Pescadero Creek Road to the west and south and Butano Creek to the east.
+- Butano Creek (or Butano Creek channel): This is the historic alignment of the creek that is reflected in both the 1854 maps and aerial photos from the 1920's onward.
+For the purposes of this IS/MND, the proposed work areas within Butano Creek are divided into three reaches (Reaches 1, 2, and 3) as shown in Figure 6 in Chapter 2, Project Description. - Butano Channel: This is not the same as Butano Creek channel.
+It is the waterway that was excavated by State Parks in the 1990's and traverses through Butano Marsh to the west of Butano Creek. - Upper Butano Marsh: This is the southeastern, upstream region of Butano Marsh that is bordered by Pescadero Creek Road to the south and east. - Middle Butano Marsh: This is the middle region of Butano Marsh.